knpuniversity/symfony4/knpu/ep1-stellar/twig-recipe.md

 Oh, and I *love* this! *Why* do our templates need to live in a `templates/` directory.
 Is that hardcoded deep inside Symfony?
 Nope!
 It's right here!

-Don't worry about this percent syntax yet - you'll learn about them in a future episode.
+Don't worry about this percent syntax yet - you'll learn about that in a future episode.
 But, you can probably guess what's going on: `%kernel.project_dir%` is a variable that points to the root of the project.

 Anyways, looking at what a recipe did is a *great* way to learn!
 But the main lesson of Flex is this: install a library and it takes care of the rest.

+Now, let's go *use* Twig!